These days, wearing spectacles doesn't have to cost the earth. Here's where to buy cheap prescription glasses in Hong Kong.

 6. New Fei Optical

-This local store has been making a mark on the spec-wearers of Hong Kong since the 70s, so it’s no wonder they are popular.
-Head over to one of their locations in Mong Kok or Jordan and receive attentive and speedy service.
+This local store has been making a mark on the spec-wearers of Hong Kong since the 70s – no wonder it’s so popular.
+Head over to one of New Fei’s locations in Mong Kok or Jordan and receive attentive and speedy service.
 With thousands of frames to choose from, the hardest part will be narrowing down your favourite.
-But, their reasonable prices will mean that you might want to invest in a back-up/alternate pair.
+But, its reasonable prices will mean that you might want to invest in a back-up/alternate pair.
 Best of all, if your prescription isn’t too taxing, you will probably be able to walk away with them that day – what a dream!

-New Fei Optical has two branches in Hong Kong.
+New Fei Optical has several branches in Hong Kong.